instructure/canvas-rce-api/README.md

 package dependencies.

 A Node.js process only runs on a single thread.
-To take full advantage of multiple CPU cores on your application server, it is reccomended that you use something to manage and balance load between node processes such as [Passenger][1] or [PM2][2].
+To take full advantage of multiple CPU cores on your application server, it is recommended that you use something to manage and balance load between node processes such as [Passenger][1] or [PM2][2].